 This is in no small part due to the dangers of practicing magic on its own.
 Many spells can be very dangerous, especially in the hands of someone who doesn't know what they are doing.

-Hogwarts becomes this permanently after Umbridge and later Voldemort take over, Deathly Hallows goes out of its way to explain how horrible it's become by saying the some prefects used to the Crutacius curse on first years (about 11 years old) for refusing to use it themselves in the now-mandatory dark arts class.
+Hogwarts becomes this full-time when Umbridge, and later Voldemort, take over.
+Deathly Hallows goes out of its way to explain how horrible it's become by saying that some prefects used the Crutacius curse on first years (about 11 years old) for refusing to use it themselves in the now-mandatory dark arts class.

 Mentioned frequently by Dumbledore, that Tom Riddle / Voldemort never bothered to study those powers he already considered useless, meaning Voldemort's plans could always be defeated by such "trivial" things as Love.

 Could also be because he's working with only one-seventh of a soul, which may be why he often seems so much less than human—almost a parody of a human.
 It wouldn't really be that surprising if there were intelligence-related side effects as well.

 He also followed #101, by not delegating away the task of killing "the infant who is destined to overthrow [him]", but trying to kill Harry himself.
 That workedrather brilliantly.

 In perhaps his final big villain stupidity moment, he makes one of his lackeys check to see if Harry is dead, not doing it himself or using a messy non-magic way of ensuring his greatest opponent remained dead.